theredcat/industrial-wordpress/README.md

 Automatic configuration of a plugin/theme
 -----------------------------------------
 The best option to configure a plugin or a theme is to use wp-cli (included in this setup).
-In the `setup.sh` file, just add your commands for the autoconfiguration.

-If it's a command that should be runned only at install time, put it outside the block `if ! ../vendor/bin/wp core is-installed`.
-If it should be run at every `docker-compuse up` (like the "activate all plugins" task) put it outside this block
+Create a folder in this repository `src/plugins/<plugin name>` and put a `setup.sh` file inside it.
+Then just add your commands for the autoconfiguration in this file.
+Thoses commands will be executed every time the container is restarted.

-To test if your plugin can be used/configured with wp-cli, run the docker-compose, get inside the php container using a `docker-compose run php bash` , go to `/app/wp` and use wp-cli via `../vendor/bin/wp`.
+To test if your plugin can be used/configured with wp-cli, run the docker-compose, get inside the php container using a `docker-compose run php bash` , go to `/app/wp` and use wp-cli command : `wp`.
 YOU MUST BE INSIDE THE `wp` DIRECTORY (command `pwd` should show `/app/wp`).

 Add a configuration in Wordpress via a `define`
 -----------------------------------------------